-The hotel operators' tax (also referred to as the hotel accommodations tax) rate is expressed as an effective rate because three taxing authorities tax hotel operators' gross receipts (which includes hotel charges and tax receipts) while three taxing authorities tax net receipts (not including taxes).
-The hotel taxes for State of Illinois, the City of Chicago through its municipal taxing authority and the Illinois Sports Facilities Authority are all taxes on gross receipts.
+The hotel operators' tax (also referred to as the hotel accommodations tax) rate is expressed as an effective rate because three taxing authorities tax hotel operators' gross receipts (which includes hotel charges and tax receipts), while three taxing authorities tax net receipts (not including taxes).
+The hotel taxes for the State of Illinois, the City of Chicago through its municipal taxing authority and the Illinois Sports Facilities Authority are all taxes on gross receipts.
 Hotel taxes for Cook County, the Metropolitan Pier and Exposition Authority and the City of Chicago through its home rule taxing authority are applied to net receipts, or base charges paid by guests.
-In order to compensate for this structure and not double-tax, the rates are expressed as a fraction of total receipts, excluding the receipts collected from the Metropolitan Pier and Exposition Authority tax and the City of Chicago home rule hotel tax.
-The total composite effective tax rate is 17.39%.
+In order to compensate for this structure and not double-tax, the rates are expressed as a fraction of total receipts, excluding the receipts collected from the Cook County tax, Metropolitan Pier and Exposition Authority tax and the City of Chicago home rule hotel tax.

+The total composite effective tax rate is 17.39% as shown in the table below.

-Hotel Operators' Tax in Chicago: Effective Rates 2020 State (6% of 94%) x (1% Municipal + 2% ISFA) + 6% = 6.17% City (Municipal) (1% of 99%) x (6% State + 2% ISFA) + 1% = 1.08% ISFA (2% of 98%) x (6% State + 1% Municipal) + 2% = 2.14% Cook County 1.00% MPEA 2.50% City (Home Rule) 4.50% Total 17.39%
+Hotel Operators' Tax in Chicago: Effective Rates 2022 ISFA (6% of 94%) x (1% Municipal + 2% ISFA) + 6% = 6.17% City (Municipal) (1% of 99%) x (6% State + 2% ISFA) + 1% = 1.08% City of Chicago (2% of 98%) x (6% State + 1% Municipal) + 2% = 2.14% Cook County 1.00% Total 2.50% City (Home Rule) 4.50% Total 17.39%

-Source: Illinois Legislative Research Unit Tax Handbook for Legislators, 34th Edition, February 2018, p.
-52; and calculations made by the Civic Federation.
+Source: Commission on Government Forecasting and Accountability, Research Unit, Illinois Tax Handbook for Legislators, 37th Edition, July 2021, p.
+56; and calculations made by the Civic Federation.

 The hotel operators' tax is the only tax available to the Illinois Sports Facilities Authority.
 The City of Chicago tax also applies to online hotel reservations.
-As part of the FY2008 City of Chicago budget, the City Council amended the law to clarify that the law applies to online sales effective November 13, 2007.
+As part of the FY2008 City of Chicago budget, the City Council amended the law to clarify that it applies to online sales, effective November 13, 2007.
 Permanent residents of a lodging place are exempt from the tax.

-On November 2, 2011, the Chicago City Council passed an ordinance increasing the hotel operators' tax from 3.50% to 4.50% effective January 1, 2012.
+On November 2, 2011, the Chicago City Council passed an ordinance increasing the hotel operators' tax from 3.50% to 4.50%, effective January 1, 2012.